 Policies and Procedures

-Some FPF policies, deadlines and procedures differ from the College.
-FPF manages all course add, drop and grade option changes in line with the policies of L&S Undergraduate Advising.
-The College of Letters & Science has no authority to review requests for late adds, drops, incompletes, change of grading option or retroactive actions for courses taken through the Fall Program for Freshmen.
+All FPF students belong to the College of Letters and Science at Berkeley with courses sponsored by UC Extension.
+Please review the Statement of Student Responsibility for the College of Letters and Science.
+However, FPF and UC Extension manage FPF's core courses, certain policies, deadlines, and procedures which differ from the College of Letters and Science.
+FPF manages all instructors, course add, drop, incomplete, and grade option changes for its term.
+The College of Letters and Science has no authority to review requests for late adds, drops, incompletes, change of grading option, or retroactive actions for courses taken through the Fall Program for Freshmen.
 These requests should be directed to FPF.

 - Academic Record and Transcripts

 You must take a minimum of 13 units (College of Letters & Science policy) and a maximum of 17.5 units of coursework during your semester in FPF.
 Students who need to reduce their course load below 13 units should contact an FPF Advisor in the case of extenuating circumstances such as part-time or full-time employment, disabilities, or family obligations.
 You will take at least three core classes within the FPF semester.
 A “core class” is typically defined as a course for which you earn 3 or more units, and FPF courses are marked with an "X".
 This excludes main campus courses of 3 or more units.

 Exclusive to Fall 2021, FPF students are welcome to take one main campus class of 3 units or above (a "main campus" class is one with no X prefix that is hosted by a program or department outside of FPF) in addition to your FPF core classes.
 FPF students may additionally enroll in any main campus electives of 2 units or less.